htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   at the default location of ``C:\Condor``.
   :jira:`543`

-- Add the missing libltdl library back to the HTCondor tarball.
+- Add the libltdl library to the HTCondor tarball.
+This library was inadvertently omitted when streamlining the build process in version 8.9.12.
   :jira:`576`